 What is the law in Florida about hitting a parked car?

-Florida Statutes section 316.062 establishes that all drivers of any motor vehicle involved in a crash that causes damage to another vehicle or someone else’s property has a duty to provide the following information:
+Florida Statutes section 316.062 establishes that all drivers of any motor vehicle involved in a crash that causes damage to another vehicle or someone else’s property has a duty to provide certain information.
+This includes:

 - Their name